Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Linear systems with multidelay times

 Next, we examine a broader class of time-delayed systems to test the generality of these results.
 We consider a Langevin equation with multiple delay times:

-where $A_0$ is the strength of a linear force without delay ($\tau_0=0$), $A_i$ for $i=1,\dots,N$ is the strength of a linear time-delayed force term with a constant delay time $\tau_i$ ($\tau_i>0$), and $\tau = \max_i \{\tau_i\}$.
-Instead of Eq.~\eqref{convergence_condition1} or~\eqref{convergence_condition2}, we require $A_0<-\sum_{i=1}^N |A_i|$ to ensure the existence of a unique stationary solution, which can be shown by the method of Liapunov functionals~\cite{bailey,Hale1993}.
+where $A_0$ is the strength of a linear force without delay ($\tau_0=0$), $A_i$ for $i=1,\dots,N$ are the strength of a linear time-delayed force term with a constant delay time $\tau_i$ ($\tau_i>0$), and $\tau = \max_i \{\tau_i\}$.
+Other parameters share the same meaning as in Eq.~\eqref{gen_eq}.
+Instead of Eq.~\eqref{convergence_condition1} or~\eqref{convergence_condition2}, we require $A_0<-\sum_{i=1}^N |A_i|$ to ensure the existence of a unique stationary solution, which can be shown by the method of Lyapunov functionals~\cite{bailey,Hale1993}.
 The solution of Eq.~\eqref{multi} is given by

 in which $x_0(t)$ is defined as the solution to Eq.~\eqref{multi} with the conditions in Eq.~\eqref{fundamental}.

 Following the same routes as in Sec.~\ref{section:3}, we can obtain the linear response function and the time-correlation function in the steady state as